mdvanes/at-home-remote/README.md

     restart: unless-stopped
 ```

-Set up `.env` and `env.properties` files based on the example files in this repo.
+Set up a `.env` file based on the example file in this repo.

 Create certs: